Explore Topics of Interest in Depth

 Class Sizes, Room Capacities, Building Use

-Class capacity will follow current CDC and IPDH guidelines.
+Class capacity will follow current CDC and IDPH guidelines.
 Maximum enrollment is carefully set to ensure an instructor, TA, and students can safely be in the room together.
 Because classrooms have different capacities, enrollment maximums may vary by course and by site.

 Snacks and Breaks